olihawkins/tensorflow-sentiment-explainer/readme.md

 ## 3. Metrics for the RNN sentiment classifier

-The following table shows basic metrics for thel`rnn_sentiment_classifier` model on the test set.
+The following table shows basic metrics for the `rnn_sentiment_classifier` model on the test set.
 This model has already been trained and can be found in the models directory.

 | Metric    | Score  |
 | --------- | ------ |